ceisl-stem/fafi-sna/README.md

  * **Stewards** (typically, "gatekeepers")
  * **Weavers** (typically, "pulsetakers")

-In addition, we look at a variety of centralities as a way to understanding the ways in which the structures of the network can inform the *dispositions*, *agency*, *reputation*, and *access* in working across networks.
+In addition, we look at a variety of centralities as a way to understanding the ways in which the structures of the network can illuminate the *dispositions*, *agency*, *reputation*, and *access* in working across networks.

 Funded in part by a [National Association of Family, School, and Community Engagement Minigrant](https://nafsce.org/page/MiniGrant).